flowerinthenight/hugo-site/content/blog/2024-08-20-thoughts-on-newer-system-languages.md

 I know Rust a bit.
 I've dabbled with it outside work although I'm not really proficient with it since I haven't written any production code with it.
 It is a complex language.
 Not C++-level kind of complex but it is still very complex.
 I believe it is "the better C++" and if I'm still working in C++ now, I'd choose it as well.
 But I'm not.
 And my bias is stronger now than ever before due to C, and now, Go.

 I'm actually looking at Zig now.
-It resonates to me as it still feels "C"-ish but a lot better.
+It resonates with me as it still feels "C"-ish but a lot better.
 I like the choice of control over memory allocations.
 It's not as safe as Rust but it provides mechanisms to make it much safer than C. And it's still a simple language overall.
 Having said that, no decisions yet.
 It's only been 2-3 months.
 And I'm not in a hurry.
 I think the only real blocker at the moment is it not being tagged 1.x yet.

 <br>